BrightspaceUI/core/mixins/trim-whitespace/README.md

 The `TrimWhitespaceMixin` trims all descendant text nodes in a component, removing all leading and trailing whitespace.
 This can be useful in components where whitespace between elements has a visible effect, e.g. those with `display: inline`.

-The mixin has an optional `trim-whitespace-deep` property, telling it to recurse into all nested shadow DOMs, and there is a `noTrim` directive available to exclude individual elements from having trim applied.
+The mixin has `trimWhitespaceDeep` setting that can optionally be set, telling it to recurse into all nested shadow DOMs, and there is a `noTrim` directive available to exclude individual elements from having trim applied.

 ## Usage